Alluxio/alluxio/docs/en/core-services/Transformation.md

 There are two kinds of supported transformations:

-1. coalesce the files to 100 files (if there are more than 100 files)
+1. coalesce the files so that each file is at least a certain size and there will be a maximum of certain number of files.
 2. convert CSV files to Parquet files

-> In 2.1.0, the transformed data is always written in Parquet format.
+> In Alluxio version {{site.ALLUXIO_VERSION_STRING}}, the transformed data is always written in Parquet format.

 Before running a transformation, you should first attach a database.
 The following command attaches the "default" database in Hive to Alluxio.